-- 1.2.
-Managing Upland Urban Runoff through Green Stormwater Infrastructure Improvements (GSI): Includes efforts to assist local governments, nonprofit organizations, and community associations to improve urban and suburban stormwater management by implementing green stormwater infrastructure practices that capture, store, filter, and treat stormwater runoff closer to its sources.
-Example practices include rain gardens, bioswales and other bioretention approaches, conservation landscaping, and urban tree canopy among others.
-In limited cases, NFWF may also support urban floodplain and stream restoration for water quality improvement where existing or planned green stormwater infrastructure effectively control stormwater runoff from upland sources.
-Selected examples include: - Integrating GSI approaches into capital improvement and maintenance programs for public works, parks and recreation, emergency management, education, transportation, community redevelopment, etc. - Assisting multiple local governments at the regional or subwatershed scale in the demonstration and development of projects and programs that mitigate stormwater impacts in communities experiencing rapid growth, especially those currently unregulated for stormwater management. - Increasing adoption of GSI practices on residential, commercial, and institutional properties through community-based social marketing (CBSM) strategies. - 1.3.
+1.2.
+Managing Upland Urban Runoff through Green Stormwater Infrastructure Improvements (GSI): Includes efforts to assist local governments, nonprofit organizations, community associations, and others, to reduce stormwater runoff on developed lands by implementing green stormwater infrastructure practices that capture, store, filter, and treat stormwater runoff through systems and practices that mimic natural hydrologic processes.
+Examples range from relatively small-scale, distributed practices like rain gardens, conservation landscaping, and urban tree planting that aim to capture stormwater closer to its sources, to more comprehensive stream, floodplain, and wetland restoration projects and retrofits of existing stormwater systems or practices that aim to mitigate stormwater runoff impacts by enhancing ecosystem functions and pollutant removal.
+Example strategies and approaches include:

+- Integrating GSI approaches into capital improvement and maintenance programs for public works, parks and recreation, emergency management, education, transportation, community redevelopment, etc. - Assisting local governments at the regional or subwatershed scale in the demonstration and development of projects and programs that mitigate stormwater impacts in communities experiencing rapid growth. - Promoting stormwater management programs and practice implementation in communities that are currently unregulated for stormwater management. - Increasing adoption of GI practices on residential, commercial, and institutional properties through community-based social marketing (CBSM) strategies. - 1.3.
 Accelerating Innovation in Watershed Management: Includes in-field application of new technologies and management approaches with the potential to reduce costs, increase nutrient removal efficiencies, and more effectively control emerging nutrient and sediment pollutant sources.
-For instance, advancements in manure processing and management, market-based solutions to manure management, innovative stormwater practices and design approaches, and improvements in the cost-effectiveness of proven water quality improvement approaches all show promise.
+Examples include advancements in manure processing and management, market-based solutions to manure management, innovative stormwater practice delivery and design approaches, and improvements in the cost-effectiveness of proven water quality improvement approaches.